Consistent Conjectures in Dynamic Matching Markets: Consistent conjectures

-\paragraph{Not all solution concepts have consistent conjectures} It is natural to wonder how permissive consistency is as a requirement.
-We now illustrate via \autoref{example:re} that the conjectures in the rational expectations solution do not satisfy consistency.\footnote{Because consistency is only a sufficient condition, this is not enough to conclude the rational expectations solution may be empty.
-In recent work, \cite{nicolo2024dynamic} show the rational expectations solution may be empty in dynamic matching markets.} Before introducing the example, it is worth defining the rational expectations solution in the context of the dynamic economy.
+\paragraph{Not all solution concepts have consistent conjectures} A natural question is how permissive consistency is as a requirement.
+We illustrate via \autoref{example:re} that the conjectures in the rational expectations solution do not satisfy consistency.\footnote{Because consistency is only a sufficient condition, that the conjectures in the rational expectations solution fail consistency is not enough to conclude the rational expectations solution may be empty.
+In recent work, \cite{nicolo2024dynamic} show the rational expectations solution may be empty in dynamic matching markets.} Before introducing the example, defining the rational expectations solution in the context of the dynamic economy is useful; we do so informally here and formally in \autoref{appendix:re}.
 To that end, fix an economy \economyrterminal\ and a period-1 agent, $\agent\in\arrivala_1\cup\arrivalb_1$.
-Define the length-\terminal\ economy, $\economyrterminal_{\setminus\agent}$ to be an economy that coincides with \economyrterminal\ except that agent \agent\ arrives in period $2$.\footnote{Formally, if $\agent\in\arrivala_1$, $\economyrterminal_{\setminus\agent}=(\arrivala_1\setminus\{\agent\},\arrivalb_1,\arrivala_2\cup\{\agent\},\arrivalb_2,\dots,\arrivala_\terminal,\arrivalb_\terminal)$.} Rational expectations presumes we have already defined the rational expectations solutions for $\economyrterminal_{\setminus\agent}$, denote this by $\re_\terminal(\economyrterminal_{\setminus\agent})$.
-Under rational expectations, agent \agent\ believes that when they decide to be unavailable to match in period $1$, the matching that ensues in the economy from period $1$ onward is governed by the solution concept while respecting \agent's decision to not participate in the period-1 matching.
+Define the length-\terminal\ economy, $\economyrterminal_{\setminus\agent}$, to be an economy that coincides with \economyrterminal\ except that agent \agent\ arrives in period $2$.\footnote{Formally, if $\agent\in\arrivala_1$, $\economyrterminal_{\setminus\agent}=(\arrivala_1\setminus\{\agent\},\arrivalb_1,\arrivala_2\cup\{\agent\},\arrivalb_2,\dots,\arrivala_\terminal,\arrivalb_\terminal)$.} The definition of the rational expectations solution for \economyrterminal\ builds on the rational expectations solution for $\economyrterminal_{\setminus\agent}$, which we denote by $\re_\terminal(\economyrterminal_{\setminus\agent})$.
+Under rational expectations, when agent \agent\ considers not being available to match in period $1$, they anticipate that the matching that ensues from period $1$ onward is governed by the solution concept, while respecting \agent's decision to not participate in the period-1 matching.
 Formally, agent \agent's conjectures are given by $\re_\terminal(\economyrterminal_{\setminus\agent})$.\footnote{Note the slight abuse of notation.
 We defined conjectures in \autoref{definition:conjectures} as a subset of $\Matchingsfinal(\emptyset,\agent)$ so that a conjecture specifies that agent \agent\ is unmatched in period $1$.
-Instead, $\re_\terminal(\economyrterminal_{\setminus\agent})$ is a subset of the set of matchings for $\economyrterminal_{\setminus\agent}$ in which \agent\ only arrives in period $2$ and hence, specifying \agent's outcome in period $1$ is not necessary.}
+Instead, $\re_\terminal(\economyrterminal_{\setminus\agent})$ is a subset of the set of matchings for $\economyrterminal_{\setminus\agent}$ in which \agent\ only arrives in period $2$ and hence, specifying \agent's outcome in period $1$ is not necessary.} The rational expectations solution for \economyrterminal\ is the set of matchings that satisfy \autoref{definition:recursive} when for all $\agent\in\arrivala_1\cup\arrivalb_1$, conjectures are determined by $\re_\terminal(\economyrterminal_{\setminus\agent})$ and continuation matchings are elements of $\re_{\terminal-1}(\cdot)$.